skbhati199/EV-SaaS-Platform/infra/terraform/aws/README.md

 1. Set up GitHub Container Registry
 2. Build Docker images for all specified services
 3. Push the images to the registry with both `latest` and timestamped version tags
+4. Configure EKS to access the GitHub Container Registry
+5. Create Kubernetes secrets for authentication with the registry

 ## Managing Service Images